 Based on these factors, a conceptual design was developed that separates transit- and auto-oriented land uses and calls for the creation of Transit Corridor Districts (TCDs) where public transit, walking and bicycles are to play a major role in providing mobility.
 Transit Corridors Districts would serve as prime locations of transit-oriented land uses and as a means of creating an environment where mobility is provided by non-automotive means.
-Transit corridors by a distance of at least 1/4 to 1/2 mile.
+Transit corridors within these districts would ideally be separated from arterial highway corridors by a distance of at least 1/4 to 1/2 mile.
 These corridors would be protected through zoning actions and by the careful placement of periodic closures to non-transit traffic -- to avoid excessive automobile usage.
 Technological flexibility should be provided for in the design of transit corridor districts.
 Corridors for transit would likely by operated with buses at early stages of development, but they should be designed to be easily upgraded to light rail transit or other technological options.
 The critical feature is that there is a concentrated land use pattern and pedestrian/bicycle access system that supports transit and is served by transit.